-Rural Woman Zone is
+Rural Woman Zone

-an online community connecting women living in rural places in the United States.
+is an online community connecting women living in rural places in the United States.

-When we started organizing in 1996, there was little information online that was specific to rural women in the U.S. Most organizational efforts focusing on rural women were limited to Third World countries.
+When we started organizing in the 90s, there was little information online that was specific to rural women in the U.S. Most organizational efforts focusing on rural women were limited to Third World countries.
 There were some rural women’s organizations in Canada and Australia, including their annual Rural Women’s Award program.
 The implication was that rural women in the United States had been absorbed into the dominant culture in a developed country and had no unique problems or goals in common to unite them.

 Not a contradiction in terms